tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 - [Ubuntu 22.04 LTS: Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
 - More guides for other ROS2 distributions and operating systems can be found [here](https://docs.ros.org/).

-After installing ROS2, don't forget to source the environment: [Configuring-ROS2-Environment](https://index.ros.org/doc/ros2/Tutorials/Configuring-ROS2-Environment/)
+After installing ROS2, remember to source the environment by: [Configuring-ROS2-Environment](https://index.ros.org/doc/ros2/Tutorials/Configuring-ROS2-Environment/)

 If you cannot use the auto-complete feature, you can add the following two lines to your `.bashrc` or `.zshrc` file.